-Event or an extraordinary event, the Issuer or Calculation Agent has broad discretion to make certain modifications to the terms and conditions of the Securities to account for such event, including but not limited to adjusting the calculation of the relevant level or price of the Underlying Asset(s) or the Reference Rate(s), as applicable, or any amount payable or other benefit to be received under the relevant Securities.
-This may include substituting another underlying asset(s) or Reference Rate(s) for the affected Underlying Asset(s) or Reference Rate(s), or in the case of a relevant settlement disruption, paying a cash amount in lieu of delivering the relevant Underlying Asset(s).
+Event or an extraordinary event, the Issuer or Calculation Agent has broad discretion to make certain modifications to the terms and conditions of the Securities to account for such event, including but not limited to adjusting the calculation of the relevant level or price of the Underlying Asset(s) or the reference rate(s), as applicable, or any amount payable or other benefit to be received under the relevant Securities.
+This may include substituting another underlying asset(s) or reference rate(s) for the affected Underlying Asset(s) or reference rate(s), for the affected Underlying acash amount in lieu of delivering the relevant Underlying Asset(s).
 Any such adjustment shall be made without the consent of the Securityholders.

-In making any adjustment to the terms of the conditions of the Securities, the Issuer will (whether or not already expressed to be the case in the Conditions) act in good faith and in a commercially reasonable manner, and (where there is a corresponding applicable regulatory obligation) shall take into account whether fair treatment is achieved by any such adjustment in accordance with its applicable regulatory obligations.
+In making any adjustment to the terms and conditions of the Securities, the Issuer will (whether or not already expressed to be the case in the Conditions) act in good faith and in a commercially reasonable manner, and (where there is a corresponding applicable regulatory obligation) shall take into account whether fair treatment is achieved by any such adjustment in accordance with its applicable regulatory obligations.
 Please refer to the section headed "Overview of the Potential for Discretionary Determinations by the Issuer" for more information.